adasMatt/w05Ansible/readme.md

 - Install reverse proxy/webserver (nginx) on target nodes
 - Add load balancer through AWS console (could be automated with terraform as alternative method)

-## Basic Inventory Files To Setup Master-Target Node Relation of EC2 Instances
+## Proj 2.
+Basic Inventory Files To Setup Master-Target Node Relation of EC2 Instances
-See files for this project in the mattAnsible/ directory.
+See files for this project in the [mattAnsible/](https://github.com/adasMatt/w05Ansible/tree/master/mattAnsible) directory.

 What I did:
 Launched 3 EC2 instances from AWS console, default VPC, same security group for all 3 allowing ssh and http, user data only updates yum.
 Code in terminal history pictured requires careful thought, lines have been deleted and may be presented out-of-order.